 Just like with other platforms, as your following grows and you gain a loyal audience, you’ll have more options to monetize.
 Learning how to make money with YouTube takes trial and error.
 It’s important to take the time to figure out what works and what doesn’t for your specific audience.

-However, here a couple of pointers that will accelerate your growth and make it easier to monetize your content.
+However, here are a few pointers that will accelerate your growth and make it easier to monetize your content.

 Know Your Demographics